An abandoned German airfield

 The sound of banging, crashing, groaning, and clawing were heard outside the compartment for the next hour.
 Raine had begun to panic from his claustrophobia, but his fear of the beasts that wished to reach him inside was far greater.
 Sweat and tears soaked the shaking man within the plane, trapped by an unknown force.

 From within his prison the soldier heard the faint sounds of gunfire outside.
-Surely that was his squadmates coming to his rescue.
-They could kill the things outside, and finally this Hell could be over.
-Or at the very least the beasts would leave to find the shooters, and he could make a break for it.
+Surely that was his squad-mates coming to his rescue.
+They would kill the things outside, and finally this Hell could be over.

 But the banging and screaming continued.
-Sergeant Raines stayed within the plane's rations compartment for 4 days before finding peace in death.
-He had water on his person which lasted a short time, but the rations, only inches away from him, were beneath the feet of the dead, and thus, were nigh unobtainable.
-His body was never recovered, and his squad's screams of terror were heard by no one else but the undead.
+Sergeant Raine stayed within the plane's rations compartment for four days before finding peace in death.
+He had water on his person which lasted a short time, but the rations, only inches away from him, were beneath the boots of the creatures.
+No one came back for Raine, and his squad's screams of terror were heard by no one else but the undead.